 The standard gauge size for a belly button piercing is 14G (1.6mm).

-💡 Take Note: Avoid using a smaller gauge size, like 16G (1.2mm) or 18G (1.0mm), for your belly button piercing, as they increase the chances of piercing migration and rejection.
+💡 Take Note: Avoid using a smaller gauge size, like 16G (1.2mm) or 18G (1.0mm), for your belly button piercing, as they increase the chances of piercing rejection and migration.

 How much do belly button piercings cost?